containerbuildsystem/atomic-reactor/docs/config.md

 It has the following keys

 - **version**: Must be 1.
+- **registries_cfg_path**: A directory path where holds a docker configuration file for registry authentication.
+Either `.dockercfg` or `.dockerconfigjson` is supported.
 - **remote_hosts**: Contains 'pools' which is a map of platform names, with each value being a list.
 Each list item describes host which can handle builds for that platform.